folio-org/docs/content/en/docs/Access/Courses/courses.md

 2. From the New fast add record, fill in the Instance, Holdings, and Item sections with the appropriate values.
 3. Once you have included all of the information needed for the item, click **Save and close** to create your inventory records and add the item on reserve for the course.

-Note that Fast Add is not usually appropriate for re-adding an item to a course since it will create additional duplication of records in Inventory.
+Note that Fast Add is not usually appropriate for re-adding an item to a course since it will create duplication of records in Inventory.
 If you need to re-add an item, you should use the function to add an item by barcode.

 ## Editing a reserve item